mfk-smart/parceljs-vue-bulma/README.md

 ## Scripts Usage

-You can generate pages and components quick by using the following commands:
+You can generate pages and components quickly by using the following commands:

 ```
 # Generate page with route and store files